ebusico/DevOps/PROJECT_README.md

 ### ~/ansible/vars - System variable directory

 **main.yml**: Any system-wide Ansible variables are defined here.
 As of now, this includes only the external ip address of the target machine, and a list of the packages which are required for the playbook to run.
-These are included ([see difference between include and import](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_includes.html))
+These are included ([see difference between include and import](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_includes.html)) during the pre-task phase and may be used in the playbook from that point [onwards](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html).

 ### ~/ansible/files - Main file directory